yousefabuz17/ExpenseKeeping/README.md

 - **``Concurrent Threading:``** The project takes advantage of concurrent threading using the ThreadPoolExecutor and asyncio modules.
 This enables ExpenseKeeping to perform multiple tasks concurrently, further enhancing the speed of processing and data retrieval.
 Additionally, the use of asyncio allows for efficient handling of multiple asynchronous tasks.

-- **``Visualization with Matplotlib and Seaborn:``** ExpenseKeeping utilizes the powerful visualization libraries Matplotlib and Seaborn to generate insightful graphs and charts.
-These visualizations help users gain a better understanding of their spending patterns and financial habits.
 ## Configuration

 - ExpenseKeeping can be easily configured according to your preferences using the `config.ini` file.
 You can adjust the default language for translation, fine-tune database settings, and customize other options to best suit your individual needs.